 Texas has received more extreme heat warnings in the last few years, and those numbers are expected to rise.

 As electricity gets used up in times of stress, it becomes a higher-priced commodity for retail electricity providers.
-Those costs will eventually be passed on to homeowners in the form of higher rates.
+Those electricity prices and costs will eventually be passed on to homeowners in the form of higher rates.

 Reason 4: Demand is Exceeding Supply